cynkra/blockr.ui/inst/examples/ai-chat/rules.md

 ## Complex pipeline rules

--If you are asked to create a pipeline involving multiple blocks, you will return a board object with the corresponding blocks and links and stacks.
-For instance, if you are asked to 'Plot bill length as a function of flipper length in palmerpenguins female data.', you call `return_board` tool.
+- If you are asked to create a pipeline involving multiple blocks, you will return a board object with the corresponding blocks and links and stacks.
+For instance, if you are asked to 'Plot bill length as a function of flipper length in palmerpenguins female data.', you'll call `create_block_tool_factory` multiple times.
+This pipeline typically requires a dataset block with palmerpenguins data, a filter block to select only female penguins and a scatter block to plot bill length as a function of flipper length.
+Don't call other tools.